 Most Global Field Study courses carry 4 credits for undergraduate students and 3 credits for graduate students.

-Each semester, the Office of International Programs puts out a call to Arcadia faculty and staff for Global Field Study course proposals.
+Each semester, Global Engagement puts out a call to Arcadia faculty and staff for Global Field Study course proposals.
 The courses we offer are based on the research interests and expertise of our faculty and staff who lead them.
 We strive to offer a varied slate of courses, based in different academic disciplines and in different corners of the world, including North America.